-Ms. Montelibano replaced Mr. Lozano on May 18, 2015.
-For the period January - December 2015.
+^{}Ms. Montelibano replaced Mr. Lozano on May 18, 2015.

 3) Changes in Committee Members

 Indicate any changes in committee membership that occurred during the year and the reason for the changes:

 Name of Committee Name Reason

 Executive Not applicable.

 Audit No changes.

 Nomination (Incorporated into the Corporate Governance Committee)

 Remuneration (Incorporated into the Corporate Governance Committee)

 Corporate Governance No changes.

 Risk and Reputation Management Committee Romeo L. Bernardo Liza Luv T. Montelibano Increase in membership.
 End of term of previous member.